This article looks at the Satiating Diet Plan. Included is an overview, so you know what to expect.

 The focus of the Satiating Diet Plan is nutritious and satisfying foods.
 These include lean proteins such as fish, dairy products like yogurt, vegetables, fruits, whole grains, and moderate amounts of healthy fats, including olive oil.
 The hot pepper compound capsaicin also features.

-The Satiation Diet Plan and the Mediterranean Diet both recommend that approximately 30 to 35 percent of your daily calories come from fat.
-However, the Satiation Diet allows slightly more lean protein and slightly fewer carbs.
+The Satiation Diet Plan and the Mediterranean Diet recommend that approximately 30 to 35 percent of your daily calories come from fat.
+However, the Satiation Diet allows a little more lean protein and slightly fewer carbs.

 While the Keto diet advocates a generous fat allotment, carbs are limited to around 5% of the daily calorie allowance.
 This restricts the amount of fruit and vegetables you can eat.